5-Minute Anxiety Meditation: A Grounding Script for Anxious Moments

 Workplace micro-break version

-Keep your eyes open.
-Place both feet on the floor and take one easy exhale before speaking, sending a message, or joining a call.
-Hands off the keyboard for ten seconds can be enough to interrupt the rush.
+Keep your eyes open if that feels steadier.
+Let your hands rest where you can feel them, notice one visual detail in the room, and take one easy exhale before speaking, sending a message, or joining a planning call.
+Ten seconds of contact with the present moment can interrupt the rush.

 Commuting and public-space version